AzureAD/microsoft-identity-web/tools/app-provisioning-tool/README.md

 - creates a new app registration in the tenant, using your developer credentials if possible (and prompting you otherwise).
 Ensures redirect URIs are registered for all the launchsettings ports.
 - updates the configuration files (and program.cs for Blazor apps)

+Note that in the following samples, you can always have your templates adding a calls to Microsoft graph [--calls-graph], or to a downstream API [--called-api-url URI --called-api-scopes scopes].
+This is now shown here to keep things simple.

 <table>
  <tr>
   <td>
    <code>
 dotnet new webapp --auth SingleOrg

 ms-identity-app
    </code>
   </td>